getzola/zola/README.md

 - YouTube: embeds a YouTube player for the given YouTube `id`.
 Also takes an optional `autoplay` argument that can be set to `true` if wanted
 - Vimeo: embeds a Vimeo player for the given Vimeo `id`
+- Streamable: embeds a Streamable player for the given Streamable `id`
 - Gist: embeds a Github gist from the `url` given.
-Also takes an optional `file` argument if you only want to show one of the files.
+Also takes an optional `file` argument if you only want to show one of the files

 #### Defining a shortcode
 All shortcodes need to be in the `templates/shortcodes` folder and their files to end with `.html`.